MaxHolzmann/NextJS-Mongo-Tailwind-AuthJS-JS-starter/README.md

 # NextJS-Mongo-Tailwind-AuthJS-JS-starter
-A template for projects being built on NextJS, MongoDB, AuthJS and TailwindCSS in JavaScript rather than TypeScript.
+A beginning file structure for projects being built on NextJS, MongoDB, AuthJS and TailwindCSS in JavaScript rather than TypeScript.

 # Getting Started